 There are a lot of ways to invest.
-Value investing is the most counterintuitive, but that counterintuitiveness, when followed, typically prepares value investors better in seizing opportunities during market drawdowns.
+Value investing is the most counterintuitive, in that value investors are often better prepared to seize opportunities during market drawdowns.
 It’s also why it’s so hard to follow.

 2008 was an extreme example of this.
 It was, potentially, the worst-case scenario.
-The crisis had multiple possible outcomes and on October 2nd of 2008, all of it was on the table.
+The crisis had multiple possible outcomes and on October 2nd of 2008, every outcome was on the table.

-That was just in the U.S. It was global and it was only the beginning.
+That was just in the U.S. It was global and only the beginning.
 The timeline of events is extraordinary.

 One exchange specifically, between Seth Klarman, David Abrams, and Howard Marks, is a great example of how their process of evaluating risk, prepares them for opportunities in the market.